moorl/MoorlDocs/docs-source/MoorlFormsCustomer/index.en.md

-# Customer Forms Add-On for "Form Builder 2
+# Customer Forms Add-On | Form Builder 2

----

 With this add-on for [Form Builder 2](../MoorlForms/index.md) you can use customised forms for registration or the account area!